microshare/microshare.github.io/docs/2/technical/microshare-platform/dashboard-guide.md

 * `title`: include a title for the chart
 * `viewType`: set to "feedbackTable" or "feedbackTimeline".
 * `handleSmilioData`: set to "true" if and only if you are visualizing legacy Smilio data that has not been translated into the feedback event format.
 * **NOTE** that with the Trending Feedback app, there is an additional step to configure a backboard (or use a standard backboard from the assets account).
-Please see the section on Touchless Feedback app for more information.
+Please see the section on Touchfree Feedback app for more information.
 If you are converting a legacy feedback app, you may have to convert the ‘buttons’ section from the legacy app facts into a backboard view in the client’s account.
 * `backboardRecType`: set to “io.microshare.config.backboard”
 * `backboardId` include the ID of the backboard view
 * **NOTE** that the form will use the first backboardRecType and backboardId it finds.
 You cannot use a different backboard for the timeline vs table.